I don’t get it.

-If users search “where to buy cheap bricks” your ad will still show up this way.
+If users search “where to buy cheap bricks” your ad will still show up.

-Now all you need to do is one last thing…
+Now, all that you need to do is one last thing…

 Step 8: Set up conversion tracking

-Remember how I said all of this is useless without conversions?
+Remember how I said that all of this is useless without conversions?

 That’s why you need to track each and every single one of them.